Places to live

 At Bluffton, we believe that “it’s all about relationships.”
 Life-long friendships are formed in classrooms, in The Commons, on the court, field or pitch, and in the residence halls.

 Traditional undergraduate students at Bluffton are required to live in one of the university's residence halls unless they live at home with their parents or spouse and live within a reasonable commuting distance.
 The university is committed to the belief that living with others in a residence hall is an important part of the total educational and social experience of college life.
-Exceptions must be approved by the director of residence life.
+Exceptions must be approved by the coordinator of residence life.

 There are six halls and one set of apartments maintained through the residence life program.
 In these facilities, your fellow students serve as support staff, as hall directors, resident advisors and ministry assistants.